 CAYAC Committee (Concord Academy Young Alumnae/i Community)

 The Concord Academy Young Alumnae/i Community (CAYAC) consists of any alumnae/i who have graduated from CA within the last fifteen years.
 The CAYAC Committee leads the young alumnae/i community by encouraging attendance at local and regional events, serving as college ambassadors, facilitating networking and engagement opportunities, and conducting Annual Fund outreach to classmates and friends.
 These volunteers are critical in helping CA keep young alumnae/i engaged through programs and Annual Fund participation.

 The Joan Shaw Herman Award Selection Committee engages the school’s alumnae/i in the selection process of the only award presented in the CA community—given to a member of the CA community to honor a lifetime of service.
 Members of the committee participate in the annual selection process each spring.
 Click here to learn more.

 Alumnae/i Regional Committees

-> The regional committees facilitate meaningful experiences for CA alumnae/i across the globe by organizing gatherings and activities in their area/region.
-With regional volunteer leadership in New England and New York, CA is looking to expand our reach to more cities and we would love your help!
+The regional committees facilitate meaningful experiences for CA alumnae/i across the globe by organizing gatherings and activities in their area/region.
+With regional volunteer leadership in Chicago, New England, New York, and Washington, D.C., and Greater Asia, CA is looking to expand our reach to more cities and we would love your help!